sharkdp/fd/README.md

 target/debug/deps/libnum_cpus-f5ce7ef99006aa05.rlib
 ```

+*fd* respects the global git-ignore file as well.
+But as said above: Only when the directory belongs to a git repository.

+*fd* reads and uses ignore-files (`.ignore` and `.fdignore`), for the directory containing the ignore-file and its sub-directories.
+But a global `~/.ignore-file` or `~/.fdignore` are not used.

 To really search *all* files and directories, simply combine the hidden and ignore features to show
 everything (`-HI`).